 - It happens when someone uses the law or legal threats to scare and control you

 - Legal abuse can be a form of domestic and family violence

 - If you or someone you know is experiencing legal abuse, you can contact 1800RESPECT on 1800 737 732 or through the online chat.

 What is legal abuse?

-Legal abuse, or legal bullying, happens when someone uses the law or legal threats to control and scare you.
+Legal abuse, also called legal bullying or litigation abuse, happens when someone uses the law or legal threats to control and scare you.
 There may be a pattern to the behaviour that happens again and again.
 Sometimes other types of abuse are going on at the same time.
 If this kind of abuse is being used to scare and control you it may be domestic or family violence.